Foodborne Pathogen Testing

 Industry Application:

 Mandatory N60 excision sampling for beef trim and ground beef compliance.
-Critical for agricultural water testing (FSMA) for leafy greens and sprouts.
-Validation of antimicrobial interventions.
+Critical for agricultural water testing under FSMA for leafy greens and sprouts.

 Staphylococcus aureus